Understanding Your Pay Stub: What Does YTD Mean?

 YTD and Pay Stubs

 The YTD NET abbreviation on a pay stub represents the total annual amount for income and taxable deductions for each employee.
+What does YTD mean?
+It essentially reflects the cumulative earnings and deductions for the year.

 Since payroll systems can sometimes make mistakes, it’s important for employees to make sure that the amounts on their pay stubs are accurate throughout the year.
 If they are wrong and the employee ends up paying less tax, they may owe a large amount of money to the IRS to make up for the error.